 We believe that the following critical accounting policies involve a greater degree of judgment or complexity than our other accounting policies.
 Accordingly, these are the policies we believe are the most critical to a full understanding and evaluation of our consolidated financial condition and results of operations.
-See "Significant Accounting Policies" in Note 2 of the accompanying notes to our consolidated financial statements for additional information.
+Refer to "Note 2 - Significant Accounting Policies" of the accompanying notes to our consolidated financial statements for additional information.